Pittsfield family of 5 in mandatory quarantine after trip to China

-PITTSFIELD, M.A.
-(NEWS) A Pittsfield family that recently traveled to China is being quarantined in their home to make sure they don’t contract the coronavirus.
+PITTSFIELD, Mass.
+(NEWS10) — A Pittsfield family that recently traveled to China is being quarantined in their home to make sure they don’t contract the coronavirus.
 The family of five has not shown any symptoms.

 “I think it’s really important to reassure our community,” said Pittsfield Director of Public Health Gina Armstrong.

-Armstrong says a local family returned Sunday from visiting a low-risk area of China and were cleared by the CDC at the airport where they showed no symptoms of coronavirus and had no exposure to anyone with it.
+Armstrong says a local family returned Sunday from visiting a low-risk area of China and were cleared by the U.S. Centers for Disease Control and Prevention at the airport where they showed no symptoms of coronavirus and had no exposure to anyone with it.

 “I want people to know there’s no risk to anyone in the community when someone’s in home isolation,” said Pittsfield Public Health Nurse Manager Kayla Donnelly-Winters.